CREDITS

 Carolyn Ellison, MPP

-Carolyn Ellison supported data management, participant review activities, data analysis, and topic summary development.
+Carolyn Ellison supported data management and participant review activities.
 She is a doctoral candidate at the Johns Hopkins Bloomberg School of Public Health within the Department of Health, Behavior and Society.

 Zephorah Bissoon

 Zephorah Bissoon acted as a research assistant on this project, participating in various aspects including biography writing and clip cutting.
-She is a master’s student at the Johns Hopkins Bloomberg School of Public Health within the Department of Health, Behavior and Society.
+She is a recent graduate of Johns Hopkins University.

 Rachel Grob, PhD, MA

 Rachel Grob acted as “coding buddy” and co-investigator on this project, participating in multiple aspects and conducting some of the interviews.
-She is a founding member of the Health Experiences Research Network (HERN), the United States’ DIPEx Initiative.
-She is also Director of the Qualitative and Health Experiences Research Lab and a Distinguished Scientist at the University of Wisconsin-Madison's Department of Family Medicine and Community Health and in the University’s Center for Patient Partnerships as well as an Investigator in the Health Innovation Program.
+She is a founding member of the Health Experiences Research Network (HERN), the United States’ DIPEx Initiative, and a Clinical Professor, Scientist III, Director of National Initiatives, and Health Innovation Program Investigator at University of Wisconsin-Madison.

 Emily Warne

-Emily Warne acted as a consultant for the building of this site.
+Emily Warne acted as the lead coordinator for the building of this site.
 She is an active member of the Health Experiences Research Network and is a Research Program Coordinator in the Department of Family Medicine and Community Health at the University of Wisconsin-Madison.

 Madison Wynn, MPH